-The 2007 UK government Foresight report 'Tackling obesities: future choices' (14), states that one important action to tackle obesity is to help make the healthy choice the easy choice by modifying the environment, for example so that it does not provide easy access to energy-dense food.
+The 2007 UK government Foresight report 'Tackling obesities: future choices states that one important action to tackle obesity is to help make the healthy choice the easy choice by modifying the environment, for example so that it does not provide easy access to energy-dense food.
+Proliferation of takeaways can also be associated with increased litter and anti-social behaviour and can have an undesirable effect on the street scene in local areas.

-- To support 'takeaway' businesses to offer healthier choices - To explore the use of planning measures and regulation to address the proliferation of hot food takeaway outlets in Sheffield.
+- Support takeaway businesses to offer healthier choices - Explore the use of planning measures and regulation to address the proliferation of hot food takeaway outlets in Sheffield - Work with schools to encourage children and young people to 'stay on site' during break times